ssanj/boon/README.md

 ## Customise Output

-To customise the output of Boon, you can implement the `BoonPrinter` trait:
+To customise the output of boon, you must implement the `boon.printers.BoonPrinter` trait:

 ```scala
 trait BoonPrinter {